plone/plone.app.users/plone/app/users/tests/password.rst

     >>> browser.open('http://nohost/plone/' + view_name)
     Traceback (most recent call last):
     ...
-    Unauthorized: ...You are not authorized to access this resource...
+    zExceptions.unauthorized.Unauthorized: ...You are not authorized to access this resource...

 So let's login as Plone user:
     >>> browser.open('http://nohost/plone/')